×

 We asked expats in Chichicastenango what banks they use and there advice about banking.
 They advised:

 "Before retiring in Chichicastenango, expats should know that the city is known for its traditional K'iche' Maya culture.
 The local population primarily speaks the K'iche' language, although Spanish is also widely spoken.
 Expats should be aware that Chichicastenango is a high-altitude city, which may require some acclimatization.
 The city is located in the mountains and has a cooler climate compared to the coastal regions of Guatemala.
 Chichicastenango is famous for its market days on Thursdays and Sundays, which attract tourists and locals alike.
 Expats should be prepared for the city to be busier and noisier on these days.
 The cost of living in Chichicastenango is relatively low compared to many Western countries.
 However, expats should be aware that while some goods and services are cheaper, imported goods can be more expensive.
 Healthcare facilities in Chichicastenango are basic, and serious medical conditions may require travel to larger cities.
 Therefore, it is important for expats to have comprehensive health insurance that covers medical evacuation.
 Expats should also be aware that while Chichicastenango is generally safe, like any other place, it has some level of crime.
 It is advisable to take standard precautions to protect personal safety and belongings.
 Understanding and respecting the local culture is important for expats living in Chichicastenango.
 The city has a rich cultural heritage, with many residents still following traditional Maya practices and beliefs.
 Finally, while Guatemala does have an established expat community, it is not as large or as organized as in some other countries.
-Expats retiring in Chichicastenango should be prepared for a potentially more isolated lifestyle, or be proactive in seeking out and building a social network," commented one expat who made the move to Chichicastenango.
+Expats retiring in Chichicastenango should be prepared for a potentially more isolated lifestyle, or be proactive in seeking out and building a social network," remarked one expat who made the move to Chichicastenango.

 What do expats in Chichicastenango appreciate most about the local culture?

 "Expats in Chichicastenango, appreciate the rich Mayan culture that is still very much alive in the local traditions, language, and clothing.
 They love the vibrant, bustling markets, particularly the famous Chichicastenango Market, where locals sell everything from food to textiles, offering a unique shopping experience.
 The strong sense of community and the warm, welcoming nature of the locals is also highly valued by expats.
 They are fascinated by the colorful religious festivals and processions that take place throughout the year, which blend Catholic and Mayan beliefs.
 The local cuisine, which is a mix of Mayan and Spanish influences, is another aspect of the culture that expats enjoy.
-Lastly, the stunning natural beauty of the surrounding highlands and the slower pace of life is a refreshing change for many expats," said one expat in Chichicastenango.
+Lastly, the stunning natural beauty of the surrounding highlands and the slower pace of life is a refreshing change for many expats," wrote a member in Chichicastenango.

 What do expats find most challenging?

 "Expats in Chichicastenango often find the language barrier to be the most challenging aspect of the local culture.
 The majority of the population speaks K'iche', a Mayan language, and while Spanish is also spoken, it is not as prevalent.
 Another challenge is adapting to the slower pace of life, which is a stark contrast to the hustle and bustle of Western cities.
 Things often take longer than expected, which can be frustrating for those used to efficiency and punctuality.
 Understanding and respecting the local customs and traditions can also be challenging.
 Chichicastenango is known for its strong indigenous culture and deep-rooted traditions, which can be quite different from Western norms.
 The lack of certain amenities that expats may be used to, such as high-speed internet or a wide variety of international cuisine, can also be a challenge.
-Finally, while Chichicastenango is generally safe, petty crime can be an issue, and expats may need to take extra precautions to ensure their personal safety," remarked one expat who made the move to Chichicastenango.
+Finally, while Chichicastenango is generally safe, petty crime can be an issue, and expats may need to take extra precautions to ensure their personal safety," said one expat who made the move to Chichicastenango.

 Is there a lot of crime in Chichicastenango?